 Peter Ellenshaw Biography

+Disney's The Black Hole (in 1976), viewed both as an artistic masterpiece and a cinematic failure, was Ellenshaw's last film for Disney Studios.
+Ellenshaw began to broaden his Hollywood horizons at that point, working on Superman IV with son Harrison in 1984.
 In 1993, Ellenshaw was officially designated a "Disney Legend" by The Walt Dinsey Company during a ceremony at The Walt Disney Studios officiated by Michael D. Eisner and Roy E. Disney.

-Ellenshaw's art can be found in public and private collections around the world.
+He has been the recipient of numerous honors and awards, including those by the American Film Institute, the Museum of Modern Art in New York, the Film Institute in Chicago, the Academy of Motion Picture Arts and Sciences, the R.W.
+Norton Art Museum in Shreveport, Louisiana, along with the Disney Legends Awards.
 He has had many one-man exhibitions, and his Disney art was included in a retrospective show at New York's Museum of Modern Art.
-An artist who continually strives to paint better, Ellenshaw has recently turned his artistic attentions to painting the world's most famous golf courses.
-He says of his career: "The wonderful thing in painting is that one can never reach the peak of one's endeavor."
+An artist who continually strived to paint better, Ellenshaw eventually turned his artistic attentions to painting the world's most famous golf courses.
+He says of this prolific and celebrated career - "The wonderful thing in painting is that one can never reach the peak of one's endeavor."